ournameismud/mud-fractal/Notes.md

 *Important!*

 When running the site through purgecss it is important that all of the markup is contained within the fractal src.
-Purgecss checks for class names in the fractal output (deploy/library/components/preview/*.html).
-This way all of the possible markup is exposed and not just the html that is currently rendered by the cms (for example a feature might be turned off on the site, but it could be enabled by the site admins and thus the css would be missing)
+Purgecss checks for class names in the ~~fractal output (deploy/library/components/preview/*.html).~~ This way all of the possible markup is exposed and not just the html that is currently rendered by the cms (for example a feature might be turned off on the site, but it could be enabled by the site admins and thus the css would be missing)

+* UPDATE.
+Purging is now based on the template src files

 ## Install